liamgoss/EZRA/README.md

 ---

-> Security through math.
-Privacy by default.
+> Anonymous.
+Secure.
+Temporary.
 Welcome to your digital dead drop.